seekey13/CrystalBuff/README.md

 ## Usage

-CrystalBuff runs silently in the background.
-When you change zones or your buffs change, it will check if you have the correct crystal buff for your region:
+CrystalBuff runs automatically in the background.
+When you change zones or your buffs change, it will:

-- If you do, nothing happens.
+1. **Check your location:** Determines if you're in a zone that uses a crystal buff
+2. **Verify your buffs:** Compares your current crystal buff against what's needed for the zone
-- If you don't, it will automatically issue the appropriate command in chat to apply the correct buff.
+3. **Apply corrections:** If needed, automatically issues the appropriate command to get the correct buff

+### Intelligent Behavior
+- **Safe Zone Detection:** Automatically ignores cities, towns, and other non-combat areas where buffs aren't needed
+- **Rate Limiting:** Uses a 10-second cooldown between correction commands to prevent server command spam
+- **Timing Optimization:** Employs strategic delays to ensure buff data is fully updated before making decisions
+- **Error Resilience:** Robust error handling prevents crashes and provides helpful feedback

+### When Corrections Happen
+- If you have no crystal buff in a combat zone
+- If you have the wrong crystal buff for your current zone (e.g., Signet in a ToAU zone)
+- After zoning into a new area that requires a different buff

 ## Supported Buffs